Automatic Link Selection in Multi-Channel Multiple Access with Link Failures: Adaptive MAC.CF Algorithm

-Below, we introduce the ROUND function, a technique adapted from the one introduced in~\cite{Altschuler2017} to approximate a nonnegative matrix by a matrix in the transport polytope.
-The technique can be readily extended to the Birkhoff polytope using the same algorithm.
+We introduce ROUND, a technique adapted from the one introduced in~\cite{Altschuler2017} to approximate a nonnegative matrix by a matrix in the transport polytope.
+The technique can be readily extended to the Birkhoff polytope.

 \textbf{ROUND}($\vec{P}$) function for $\vec{P}\in \mathbb{R}^{s\times s}_+$ :

 \begin{enumerate} \item Define the matrix $\vec{P}^{'}$ (row normalization of $\vec{P}$) using

 \item Define the matrix $\vec{P}^{''}$ (column normalization of $\vec{P}^{'}$) using